Gyana491/swapify-frontend/README.md

 Most existing platforms are cluttered with intrusive ads that negatively impact user experience.
 These ads slow down the platform, distract users, and sometimes mislead them with irrelevant promotions.

 ### **2. Fake Accounts & Scams**
-The lack of a proper verification system allows scammers to create multiple fake accounts, leading to fraud, misleading listings, and loss of money for genuine users.
+The absence of a reliable user review system allows scammers to manipulate profiles, leading to fraud, misleading listings, and loss of money for genuine users.
 Buyers often fall victim to **fake product listings** and **non-existent sellers**, creating a trust deficit in the ecosystem.

 ### **3. Lack of Trust & Security**
-Most second-hand marketplaces do not provide a robust trust-building mechanism.
+Many second-hand marketplaces do not provide a robust trust-building mechanism.
 Users are forced to **rely on blind faith**, leading to security concerns and fear of scams.

 ### **4. Poor Communication System**
 Many platforms lack a **secure, in-app chat system**, forcing users to shift to third-party messaging apps, increasing the risk of scams and loss of privacy.